Posts Tagged ‘pacing’

 March 4th, 2012 | Best Novels | journalpulp | 77 Comments

 Or perhaps you have.
-Yet the following list, laid out in no particular order (with the exception of Number 1), is relatively obscure: Nothing is as it seems under the sharp western sun.
-After recovering from an enigmatic and near-fatal illness, Gasteneau, a man with an iron will, glimpses something so extraordinary and so horrific […]
+Yet the following list, laid out in no particular order (with the exception of the last one, at the bottom of this list), is relatively obscure: Nothing is as it seems under the sharp western sun.
+After recovering from an enigmatic and near-fatal illness, Gasteneau, a man with an iron will, […]

 Read More